Kimberly B. Cheney

-Kimberly B. Cheney (born November 25, 1935, in Manchester, CT) is an American lawyer and politician who served as Vermont's Attorney General from 1973 to 1975.
+Kimberly B. Cheney (born November 25, 1935, Manchester, Connecticut) is an American lawyer and politician who served as Vermont's Attorney General from 1973 to 1975.

 Early life and career

-Kimberly B. Cheney is one of four sons born to Kimberly Cheney and Margreta Curtis Swenson Cheney of West Hartford, Connecticut.
+Cheney is one of four sons born to Kimberly Cheney and Margreta Curtis Swenson Cheney of West Hartford, Connecticut.
 He graduated with a BA in English from Yale University in 1957.
 After graduation he enlisted in the US Navy for four years of active duty, married Barbara Suter in Tokyo, Japan (with whom he had two children, Alison and Margreta), and upon discharge from the Navy enrolled in University of Connecticut Law School transferring to, and graduating from, Yale Law School in 1964.
 Barbara earned a MA degree in Social work at the University of Connecticut at that time.
 Cheney wrote an article relating to both professions.
 He left the Navy reserve as a Lieutenant USNR in 1967.

 From 1964 to 1967, he practiced law in New Haven Connecticut with the firm of Gumbart, Corbin, Tyler and Cooper.
 In 1967, the Cheney family relocated to Montpelier, Vermont, where Cheney was appointed an Assistant Attorney General, the first to be assigned to the Vermont Department of Education.
 In 1968 he resigned as an Assistant Attorney General and ran for election as a Republican and was elected to be the first full time Washington County State's Attorney.

 In 1972 he was elected as Vermont Attorney General, and was appointed as Deputy Attorney General.
 In 1973 he was sworn in as Attorney General.
 He is most remembered for processing the litigation against the State of New York and the US Environmental Agency for polluting Lake Champlain, writing an open records law, and particularly for an Attorney General's tongue-in-cheek opinion allowing him to keep his dog, Hector, in the office arguing that dogs had rights as well as humans to pursue happiness.
 He was defeated for reelection in 1974 by about 500 votes after Republicans lost electoral favor following Richard Nixon's resignation and subsequent pardon by Gerald Ford arising out of the Watergate affair.
-He left the office in 1975 to open a solo law practice in Montpelier.
+He left office in 1975 to open a solo law practice in Montpelier.

 He and Barbara separated in 1975 and were divorced soon thereafter.
 She moved out of state while the children remained in Montpelier with Kim.
 He then married Dorothy Tod in 1977.
 Their son, Kimberly Benjamin Cheney, was born that year.
 They divorced in 1993.
 Dorothy moved out of Montelier.
 Benjamin continued to reside with his father.

 In 1978, Cheney formed a law firm entitled Cheney, Brock, and Saudek, and continued practicing law with some changes in the partners, until the firm closed in 2016.
 Cheney then served as "of counsel" to the Barr Law Group in Stowe, Vermont, until 2019 when he retired.
 His litigation practice included personal injury, criminal law, professional regulation, estates, and family law.